All About Partnership at Central

 Why do we call this Partnership instead of membership?

 Like with everything we do, we use the word Partnership intentionally.
 Membership is often associated with things like gyms and golf clubs: you pay your fees and you get the privileges.
 We don’t believe that’s the case here.
-This is partnership.
+This is a partnership.
 This is linking arms and walking side by side together toward a common goal.
 We’re in a spiritual war and we’re partners together in that.

 Are there any privileges or responsibilities that a Partner gets that I wouldn’t if I weren’t a Partner?

-- As a Partner, it is your privilege and responsibility not only to attend Town Hall Meetings and Annual Business Meeting, but to participate in the voting process for major decisions and board of deacon elections (usually once a year).
+- As a Partner, it is your privilege and responsibility not only to attend Town Hall Meetings and Annual Business Meetings but to participate in the voting process for major decisions and board of deacon elections (usually once a year).

 - As a Partner, you may be called upon for higher leadership positions that may arise.